Senior Research Fellow

 The role holder will sustain and pursue a research plan and develop new concepts and ideas.
 Where appropriate, they will develop and win support for innovative research development proposals and funding bids.

 Candidates must hold a PhD degree or equivalent in an appropriate field and have relevant experience in the field of manufacturing systems and informatics.
 In addition, they should be confident, have good analytical, R&D leadership and communication skills, including the ability to work in a team.
 Experience of working on collaborative projects with UK and EU industry is preferred.
-The role is based at the University of Nottingham, but will involve travel to project partner sites across Europe.
+The role is based at the University of Nottingham, but will involve travel within the UK and internationally.

 Informal enquiries may be addressed to Professor Svetan Ratchev (email@example.com)